Introduction to the European Medicines Verification System (EMVS)

 • Serving as the platform for wholesalers in the case of member states application of Art.
 23 DR, to mark a product pack as decommissioned prior to handing it over the patient.

 • Serving as the platform for wholesalers to mark a product pack as “decommissioned” e.g. ‘exported out of EU’

-In order to implement the European Medicines Verification System, all National Medicines Verification Systems need to be connected to the EU Hub.
-Several formalities have to be taken into account; including a system assessment, quality assurance goals and technical requirements.
+In order to implement the European Medicines Verification System (EMVS), all National Medicines Verification Systems (NMVS) needed to be connected to the EU Hub prior to the start of the Operational Phase on 9th February 2019.
+Several formalities had to be taken into account; including a system assessment, quality assurance goals and technical requirements.